 - “Perpetuum Receives Investment to Develop Rail Monitoring System” – Railway Technology

 Train maintenance can be one of the costliest and most tedious processes of a rail line.
-According to German startup RailWatch, 30% of all components are replaced too early, which can cost companies way more than necessary.
+According to German one of German rail cargo startups RailWatch, 30% of all components are replaced too early, which can cost companies way more than necessary.
 RailWatch is changing this with its railway monitoring system, which mounts sensors along a rail and uses selected sensors to capture a variety of parameters of freight cars and locomotives.

 The modules of the measuring station scan the train autonomously and during transit.
 RailWatch provides all relevant information on the technical condition of locomotives and wagons.
 Wear trends are calculated down to the smallest detail, making it easy to plan repairs and maintenance.
 Additionally, RailWatch is partnering with RWTH Aachen University to develop new condition-based maintenance guidelines, which they foresee becoming the norm for the maintenance of freight wagons in the future.

 Learn more about RailWatch (The following articles are written in German.
 To read them in English, make sure to use a Google Chrome browser and click the “translate” option at the top of your screen):

 - “Railwatch launches live operation for Wayside Freight Car Monitoring” – Bahn Manager

 - “IBS Member RailWatch Receives Startup Award From the German Ministry of Transport” – International RailFreight Business Association